biowdl/RNA-seq/index.md

       in case preprocessing was necessary.
 - **multisample.vcf.gz**: A multisample VCF file with the variantcalling results.

-## Tool versions
-Included in the repository is an `environment.yml` file.
-This file includes all the tool version on which the workflow was tested.
-You can use conda and this file to create an environment with all the correct tools.

 ## About
 This pipeline is part of [BioWDL](https://biowdl.github.io/)